lsst/dp0-2_lsst_io/tutorials-examples/cmndline-beginner.rst

                 "WHERE CONTAINS(POINT('ICRS', coord_ra, coord_dec), " + \
                 "CIRCLE('ICRS', " + use_center_coords + ", 0.5)) = 1 "

 3.4.
-Retrieve and display the results of the query
+Retrieve and display the results of the query for 10 objects

 .. code-block::